 Having reflexology in your pregnancy is safe only when given by a qualified maternity reflexologist like myself.
 There are acupressure points around the feet that can be used to prime for labour, obviously before 40 weeks, these are not used.

 “Maternity Reflexology is the expertise of the Reflexology practitioner in using a natural therapy (Reflexology) to support the natural event of pregnancy & birthing” From www.maternityreflexology.com Pregnancy is not an illness, it is a journey and I would like to use my skills to help you sail through it with as little discomfort as possible.
 Reflexology is a deeply relaxing therapy.

 “Maternity Reflexologists aim to optimise the health potential of the pregnant woman.
 They will give the client reflexology information.
 They will not give medical or obstetric advice and must ensure that a client with problems is in the care of the appropriate Clinical Practitioners” – Suzanne enzer

 Mind Body and Bump treatment room

-My Mind Body and Bump therapy room is nestled into the garden in Cox Green, Maidenhead.
-It is equipped with heating / air conditioning unit which is designed to filter and clean the air as it works.
+My Mind Body and Bump therapy room is nestled in the garden in Cox Green, Maidenhead.
+It is equipped with heating / air conditioning unit.
 I use a lovely soft cream for your feet which allows me to use massage-like movements to feel each reflex in the feet.